1. Cutting thick materials

 5. Increase or decrease the water pressure through the controller

-If you regularly cut composite materials, glass and stone, ensure that the system has the ability to increase or decrease the water pressure through the controller.
+If you frequently cut composite materials, glass, and stone, it is important to ensure that your sanding water knife system has the capability to adjust the water pressure through the control unit.
+This will allow for more precise cuts on these types of materials.

 6. Control system specially designed for process